csaea/sandbox/python-quick-reference.md

 max(4,23,8,11,2) # This function has five arguments.
 It would return the maximum value, 23.
 ```

-When you create (i.e., define) your own function, you can use any name that isn't already a built-in function, followed by `def`.
+When you create (i.e., define) your own function, you can use any name that isn't already a built-in function, followed by `def` for "define".
 For example:

 ```python
 def my_add_function(x,y):